 Performance means efficiency.
-This document gives a wide overview of open web application performance, what it is, how the browser platform helps to improve it, and what tools and processes you can use to test and improve it .
+In the context of Open Web Apps, this document explains in general what performance is, how the browser platform helps improve it, and what tools and processes you can use to test and improve it.

 What is performance?

-Performance is entirely what is perceived by users.
-Users provide inputs to the system through touch, movement, and speech.
-In return, they perceive outputs in the form of visual, tactile, and auditory feedback.
-Performance is the quality of outputs in response to these inputs.
+Ultimately, user-perceived performance is the only performance that matters.
+Users provide inputs to the system through through touch, movement, and speech.
+In return, they perceive outputs through sight, touch, and hearing.
+Performance is the quality of system outputs in response to user inputs.

-The first is responsiveness, which is simply the speed with which the system provides outputs (possibly multiple ones) in response to user inputs.
+Responsiveness simply means how fast the system provides outputs (possibly multiple ones) in response to user inputs.
 For example, when a user taps the screen, they expect the pixels to change in a certain way.
-The time elapsed between the "tap" gesture and the change in pixels is the responsiveness metric for that interaction.
+For this interaction, the responsiveness metric is the time elapsed between the tap and the pixel change.

 Responsiveness sometimes involves multiple stages of feedback.
-Application launch is one particularly important case, which is discussed in more detail below.
+Application launch is one particularly important case discussed in more detail below.

-The next key metric is framerate, the rate at which the system changes pixels displayed to the user.
+Framerate is the rate at which the system changes pixels displayed to the user.
 This is a familiar concept: everyone prefers, say, games that display 60 frames per second over ones that display 10 frames per second, even if they can't explain why.

 Framerate is important as a "quality of service" metric.
 Computer displays are designed to "fool" user's eyes, by delivering photons to them that mimic reality.
-For example, document readers display text by creating arrangements of display pixels that are designed to create photons that strike users' retinas in the same patterns as photons reflected off crisply-struck text on physical paper.
+For example, paper covered with printed text reflects photons to the user's eyes in some pattern.
+By manipulating pixels, a reader app emits photons in a similar pattern to "fool" the user's eyes.

-In reality, motion is "continuous" (as inferred by our brains anyway); it's not jerky and discrete, but rather "updates" smoothly.
-(Strobe lights are fun because they turn that upside down, starving our brains of inputs to create the illusion of discrete reality.)
-On a computer display, a higher framerate simply allows the display to imitate reality more faithfully.
+As your brain infers, motion is not jerky and discrete, but rather "updates" smoothly and continuously.
+(Strobe lights are fun because they turn that upside down, starving your brain of inputs to create the illusion of discrete reality).
+On a computer display, a higher framerate simply makes for a more faithful imitation of reality.

-Note: Humans are generally not able to perceive differences in framerate above 60Hz.
+Note: Humans usually cannot perceive differences in framerate above 60Hz.
 That's why most modern electronic displays are designed to refresh at that rate.
 A television probably looks choppy and unrealistic to a hummingbird, for example.

 Memory usage is another key metric.
-Unlike responsiveness and framerate, users don't directly perceive memory usage.
-However, memory usage is a close approximation to "user state".
-An ideal system would maintain 100% of user state at all times: all applications in the system would run simultaneously, and all applications would retain the state created by the user the last time the user interacted with the application.
-(Application state is stored in computer memory, which is why the approximation is close.)
+Unlike responsiveness and framerate, users don't directly perceive memory usage, but memory usage closely approximates "user state".
+An ideal system would maintain 100% of user state at all times: all applications in the system would run simultaneously, and all applications would retain the state created by the user the last time the user interacted with the application (application state is stored in computer memory, which is why the approximation is close).

-An important corollary of this is contrary to popular belief: a well-designed system should not be optimized to maximize the amount of free memory.
+From this comes an important but counter-intuitive corollary: a well-designed system does not maximize the amount of free memory.
 Memory is a resource, and free memory is a unused resource.
-Rather, a well-designed system should be optimized to use as much memory as possible in service of maintaining user state, while meeting other UPP goals.
+Rather, a well-designed system has been optimized to use as much memory as possible to maintain user state, while meeting other UPP goals.

-Optimizing a system to use memory effectively doesn't mean it should waste memory.
-Using more memory than is required to maintain some particular user state is wasting a resource that could be used to retain some other user state in the system.
-In reality, no system can maintain all user state.
-Intelligently allocating memory to user state is an important concern that's discussed in more detail below.
+That doesn't mean the system should waste memory.
+When a system uses more memory than necessary to maintain some particular user state, the system is wasting a resource it could use to retain some other user state.
+In practice, no system can maintain all user states.
+Intelligently allocating memory to user state is an important concern that we go over in more detail below.

 The final metric discussed here is power usage.
-Like memory usage, users don't directly perceive power usage.
-Users perceive power usage indirectly by their devices being able to maintain all other UPP goals for a longer duration.
-In service of meeting UPP goals, the system must use only the minimum amount of power required.
+Like memory usage, users perceive power usage only indirectly, by how long their devices can maintain all other UPP goals.
+In service of meeting UPP goals, the system must use only the minimum power required.